mhannum72/mylunch/README.md

   or if I created a publicity stunt that would feature me on lots of news stations, etc.

-* Let's talk about the home page: this should be like a magazine cover.
+* Let's talk about the home page: this could be like a magazine cover.
   It will feature the meal-of-the-day prominently (possibly as a back ground image) and then have other 'interesting' things: